How to Plot Least Squares Regression Line in Excel (5 Methods)

 1. What is the difference between simple linear regression and multiple linear regression in Excel?

-Simple linear regression in Excel involves the analysis of the relationship between two variables, while multiple linear regression involves the analysis of the relationship between three or more variables.
-In multiple linear regression, a regression line is a plane or hyperplane that best fits the data.
+Simple linear regression analyzes the relationship between two variables, while multiple linear regression involves three or more variables.
+In multiple linear regression, the regression line represents a plane or hyperplane that best fits the data.

 2. How do I interpret the slope and y-intercept of the least squares regression line in Excel?

-The slope of the least squares regression line represents the change in the dependent variable for every one-unit increase in the independent variable.
-The y-intercept represents the value of the dependent variable when the independent variable is equal to zero.
+The slope represents the change in the dependent variable for each one-unit increase in the independent variable.
+The y-intercept is the value of the dependent variable when the independent variable is zero.

 Download Practice Workbook